 You've made it through the interview.
 Congratulations!

-Now, don't forget to send a thank you note.
+Now, don't forget to send a thank you email after an interview.

 It's not just a formality.
 A simple thank you note can leave a lasting impression that will improve your chances to land the job you want.